 Materials and metallurgical testing quantifies the properties of metals and is often used to determine whether it conforms to a required specification.
-The primary benefits are (1) ensuring the right materials/ properties for your application, or (2) in conjunction with corrosion and chemical testing, determining the cause of equipment failure – and developing solutions to ensure structural integrity.
+The primary benefits are (1) ensuring the right materials/ properties for your application, or (2) in conjunction with corrosion and chemical testing, determining the cause of equipment failure.

 - Metallurgical Testing & Analysis of Cracks in a Aircraft Landing Gear

-- Forensic Investigation of an Injury from a Forklift Accident
+- Forensic Metallurgical Investigation of a Brake Cable from a Forklift Accident

 - Pitting Corrosion Investigation of Rotary Valve Impellers

 - Analysis on a Leaking Nickel Cemented Tungsten Carbide (WC) Pump Seal

 - Metallurgical Analysis on Failed 3rd Stage Blades of a Gas Turbine

 Often, equipment design life is often compromised through inadequate manufacturing processes such as welding, thermal/ transient conditions, and high temperature conditions.
 At elevated temperatures, creep and component strains occur, especially in welded and bolted joint connections.
 Defects often occur in welded, cast and forged parts.
 Parts with complex geometries often include crack starters, such as metallurgical notch effects – and thus testing is required.
 Read about the various types of Nondestructive Testing (NDT).

 Other metallurgical failures may result from vibration, thermal fatigue, thermal ratcheting, creep, fatigue, and fracture.
 We have 30+ years experience in engineering design, analysis, and materials science – determining modes of failure, crack initiation sites, probable rates of propagation, and fatigue life due to complex sources of dynamic loading.